ohmthakor/Wumpus-Game/README.md

 Error Handling
 Validate inputs for grid size and movement commands.
 Ensure program stability and prevent memory leaks using tools like Valgrind and GDB.

-Test Cases
+Test Cases:

-Input	Expected Output
+Input and expected outputs

 w	-- Moves up
 a -- Moves left
 s -- Moves down